 Some examples of basketry prices across Europe are:

 - seagrass and cotton storage basket, HEMA (the Netherlands), €15

 - beaded palm leaf basket, The Basket Room (United Kingdom), €21

 - fair trade kaisa grass and recycled cotton sari laundry basket, GEPA (Germany), €74.95

 - Study consumer prices in your target segment to determine your price and adjust your cost accordingly.
 The quality and price of your basketry must match what is expected in your chosen target segment.

 - Calculate your prices regularly and carefully, especially if prices of your raw materials fluctuate.
 When raw material prices put pressure on your margin for a longer period, consider increasing your price or finding an alternative.

 - Understand your segment.
 Offer a correct marketing mix to meet consumer expectations.
 Adapt your business model to your position in the market.

-Globally Cool B.V. in collaboration with Remco Kemper.
+Globally Cool B.V. carried out this study forCBI in collaboration with Remco Kemper.